KESWICK ARMISTICE WALK

 path, note views to right over Keswick town, Derwent Water to Catbells and other

-Cross busy road with care to BP petrol station and go to between the Spar shop and the gas bottle storage container towards the bridge with stone archway.
+Cross busy road with care to Shell petrol station and go to between the Spar shop and the gas bottle storage container towards the bridge with stone archway.
 Pass concrete bollard and before bridge turn right and up slope onto the old railway footpath.
 Turn right on path, cross bridge back over the river and continue for 400m to reach the old rail station building on the left.
 Just after the platform and before the Leisure Centre, turn left through metal bollards then after 35m turn left again through gap between two low stone walls and follow path to road.

 Turn left on pavement passing old Keswick station entrance on the left to reach the Keswick Hotel.